alf-p-steinbach/Frances-Buontempo---Learn-C-by-Example-2024-/README.md

 ### 4.2.
 I wish efficiency was discussed.

-A C++-ish efficiency oriented perspective usually starts with *understanding* what the task is about, i.e. analysis, and not just, in the case of Pascal’s triangle, just remembering the mechanics of one way to generate it.
+A C++-ish efficiency oriented perspective usually starts with *understanding* what the task is about, i.e. analysis, and not, in the case of Pascal’s triangle, just remembering the mechanics of one way to generate it.

 Probably Pascal was investigating the coefficients of the terms that you get when you multiply out $(a + b)^n$, but whether he did or not, that’s a good starting point.
 For example, $(a + b)^2 = a^2 + 2ab + b^2$, with coefficients **1**, **2** and **1**, which are the third line in Pascal’s triangle.
 So what do you get when you multiply that by $(a + b)$ again, thus forming $(a + b)^3$?